What is Considered Harassment at Work And When Does It Become Unlawful?

 And even if you didn’t know what the co-worker was saying and your boss didn’t have the same national origin, it would still be harassment based on a protected class.

 For the second scenario, if while they are yelling, your boss says that your gender is limited in thought and can’t ever do as good a job as the other gender, and then proceed to say that they won’t fire you if you perform a sexual favor.

 That would be unlawful harassment because sex is a protected class and a sexual favor is now a condition of employment.

 Do Your Employees Know the Difference?

 As the U.S. Department of Labor (DOL) states, what is considered harassment at work can be difficult for people to recognize due to the many different facets of each particular situation.
-Determining whether or not the behavior crossed the line from ordinary workplace conflicts like occasional uses of offensive language or a misplaced joke, to unlawful harassment is a complex process.
+Determining whether or not behavior crosses the line from ordinary workplace conflicts—like occasional uses of offensive language or a misplaced joke—to unlawful harassment is a complex process.

 If your employees aren’t sure how to tell the different types of workplace harassment apart, it’s time for employee harassment training.